matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

-# MSC2448: Using BlurHash in Media Events
+# MSC2448: Using BlurHash as a Placeholder for Media in Matrix

 [BlurHash](https://blurha.sh) is a compact representation of a placeholder for an image (or the frame of a video).
 Currently in Matrix, clients must